-FII.7 The student will demonstrate understanding of the perspectives, practices, and products of francophone cultures studied and the ways these cultural aspects are interrelated.

-- 1. Participate in authentic or simulated activities, such as typical cultural gatherings, holiday celebrations, and community events. - 2.
-Identify and discuss patterns of behavior typically associated with francophone cultures, such as those relating to business practices, religious customs, and family dynamics. - 3.
-Explore the influence of the geography and history of the francophone countries studied, on cultural elements, such as food, clothing, dwellings, transportation, language, music, and art.
+- GII.7 The student will demonstrate understanding of the perspectives, practices, and products of German-speaking regions and countries and the ways these cultural aspects are interrelated. - 1.
+Participate in authentic or simulated cultural activities, such as family gatherings, holiday celebrations, and community events. - 2.
+Identify and discuss patterns of behavior typically associated with German-speaking cultures, such as those relating to business practices, traditional religious customs, and family dynamics. - 3.
+Explore the influence of the geography and history of German-speaking regions and countries on cultural elements, such as food, clothing, dwellings, transportation, language, music, and art.